yegor256/blog/_drafts/iccq.md

 We knew that most conferences use some hosted site builders, like [conf.researchr.org](https://conf.researchr.org/), but we decided to swim against the current and build the site the way we believed was right.
-No surprise, we've got many of complaints about that from people who we were trying to invite into our team, as partners or co-organizers.
-They were all starting the discussion with "You need to do you website right."
+No surprise, we've got many complaints about that from people who we were trying to invite into our team, as partners or co-organizers.
+They were all starting the discussion with "You need to do your website right if you want your conference to be a success."
 Nevertheless, the original design of the website survived.
 By the way, some of the content we copied with some modifications from [SPLASH(https://conf.researchr.org/series/splash) website.